 The OA Season 2, Mystery #5: Does Prairie’s dad believe her now?

-The OA Season 2, Mystery #6: Is Nina/Prairie’s dad, alive or dead?
+The OA Season 2, Mystery #6: Is Nina/Prairie’s biological father, alive or dead?

 When Prairie experiences her second, near-death experience (NDA), she awakens with Khatun, and Prairie eventually sees him wandering around the same verdant fields she was just in.
 Khatun tells Prairie she can go be in “painless peace” with her father, instead of going back to Hap’s.
 Prairie ultimately gives up the opportunity to reunite with him, so that she can help free the others being held by Hap (Jason Isaacs).

 So is Prairie’s father really dead?
 Or stranded in another dimension?
 Or is he in a coma somewhere?
-Whatever her father’s status is, Prairie seems to give up on ever reuniting with him in Season 1.
+Whatever his status is, Prairie seems to give up on ever reuniting with him in Season 1.
 Will Season 2 change that?

 The only way we will know the answer to these mysteries, is to watch when Season 2 of The OA premieres on Netflix.
 Stay tuned to Inquisitr for Part 2 of the top 12 ending mysteries for The OA Season 2.
 Season 1 of The OA is currently available to stream on Netflix.